 What Happened?
-On June 29, 2020, BAC discovered suspicious activity relating to certain BAC employee email accounts.
-BAC immediately changed the passwords for the email accounts and began an investigation with assistance from outside computer forensics specialists to determine the nature and scope of the incident.
-The investigation determined that the employees' email accounts were subject to unauthorized access between June 4, 2020 and July 10, 2020.
-While our investigation was able to confirm access to the accounts, the investigation was unable to rule out access to any emails or attachments within the accounts.
-As a result, and with the assistance of third-party forensics, we began an extensive review of the email accounts to determine whether they contained any sensitive information and to whom the information relates.
+On August 18, 2020, AFMEPF discovered suspicious activity relating to an AFMEPF employee's email account.
+AFMEPF immediately changed the user's password and began an investigation with assistance from outside cyber-forensic specialists to determine the nature and scope of the incident.
+The investigation determined that unauthorized access to the email account occurred between May 22, 2020 and August 18, 2020; however, the forensic investigation was unable to determine access to specific emails and/or attachments.
+AFMEPF, in an abundance of caution and with the assistance of third-party forensics, began an extensive review of the email account to determine whether it contained any sensitive information and if so, to whom the information relates.
+This review was completed on October 31, 2020, at which time AFMEPF searched its internal records to locate the addresses for the potentially affected individuals.
+This review was concluded on December 11, 2020.